anonbuilderpm/asset_ownership_proof/README.md

 ## Running the Prover

-Use `cargo run` to execute the `src/main.rs`.
+Use `cargo run` to execute the `src/main.rs` file.

-It will take as input the files from the `data/` directory and perform the steps involved in the end to proof.
+It will take the files from the `data/` directory as input and perform the steps involved in the end to proof.

 ## Input File Format